m4ttr4ymond/instrumentDatabase/README.md

   - Barcode scanner support

-Future Plans:
+# Future Plans:

-- Edit saved student data
 - Edit saved instrument data
 - Revamp instrument sorting (instead of a different list for every section)
 - .csv file importing
 - More robust and extensive error handling
-- Exporting .csv files to specific filepaths
-- More advanced search capabilities (i.e. search criteria separated by commas, and displaying names that contain the search input as a substring)
-- Basic password or ID verification for employees
 - Automatically sort instruments by instrument ID
 - Record of past transaction notes kept (old notes are kept for filing purposes)
 - Analytical tools to improve scheduling and resource allocation (potentially via graphs)
-  - Number of transactions for each instrument/type of instrument
-  - Instruments ordered in most recently checked out/in
   - Most common time of day for instrument check ins/outs
   - Most common day of the week to check out/in instruments
   - Fluctuation of transaction by week
 - Support for more card reader types
 - Potentially enabling it to access the school’s database of ID numbers so that you don’t ever need to type in student information
-- Display a list of students and see what they have checkout out to their name
 - Record time of checkout
 - Prevention of accidental duplications in student database (i.e. multiple ID#’s being assigned the same name)
-- Add autofill N/A for bow
-- On Check In/Out Log Employee Column edit, open up employee window to ensure that correct employee is chosen
 - Programmatic colors on filters to know what's pushed and what isn't
-- Choose which backup to open

-Resources Used:
+# Resources Used:
 - Music folder icon:
   - Artist: shaunkleyn
   - License: Free for non-commercial use.